tldr-pages/tldr/pages/linux/zramctl.md

 # zramctl

-> Setup and control zram devices
+> Setup and control zram devices.

 - Check if zram is enabled: